tornimo/tornimo-spring-cloud/README.md

 ## tornimo-spring-aws
 tornimo-spring-aws is a set of utilities that will configure [tornimo-spring-reporter](https://github.com/tornimo/tornimo-spring-reporter) to work in the AWS environment.

-### AWS Fargate and ECS
-AWS [Fargate](https://aws.amazon.com/fargate/) and [ECS](https://aws.amazon.com/ecs/) are services allowing you to run your Docker containers in the cloud. tornimo-spring-aws implements utilities that give you access to the environment information like region, cluster name, task id, etc.
 To configure the plugin all you have to do is add this dependency to your maven project:
 ```
 <dependency>
     <groupId>io.tornimo</groupId>